It's always nice when we manage to save money on our utility bills, but you should know there’s a way to do it when you aren’t even home.

-The secret is your thermostat.
+It starts with your thermostat.
 By using automatic schedules, you can structure its daily schedule around your personal preferences.
-That means you can have different temperature settings for when you’re at home, away or even when you’re asleep.
+That means you can have different temperature settings for when you’re home, away or even when you’re asleep.

-If you’re willing to make these adjustments, you can enjoy comfy temperatures while keeping more money in your pocket.
-Check out our guide on how your thermostat can save you money in the summer:
+With a few simple adjustments, you'll be able to enjoy comfortable temperatures while keeping more money in your pocket.
+Take a look at a few ways your thermostat can save you money in the summer:

 While at Home

-But in terms of energy efficiency, the best range for the summer is usually between 78 and 80 degrees Fahrenheit.
-With this adjustment, you can stay cool while still lowering your monthly energy bill.
+But in terms of energy efficiency, the best range for the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
+With this adjustment, you'll avoid the worst of summer while still lowering your monthly energy bill.

 When setting the temperature for when you are out of the house in summer, it's extremely common to move the thermostat higher than normal.

-If your home is located somewhere a little cooler, you can set the thermostat to temperatures as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees after you return.
-This way, your air conditioning system isn’t working around the clock to keep an empty house cool.
+If your home is in a shady spot in a cooler climate, you can set the thermostat to temperatures as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees once you're home again.
+This way, your air conditioning system isn't working around the clock to provide cooling for a bunch of empty rooms.

 While Sleeping

-For a full night’s rest during summer weather, you want a nice cool temperature.
-A good rule of thumb is between 68-72 degrees Fahrenheit.
-This will keep you from getting too hot or too cold at some point overnight.
+When it comes to sleeping in the summer, you want your thermostat set at a comfortable temperature.
+A great place to start is between 68-72 degrees Fahrenheit.
+This will keep you from getting too hot or too cold when you are trying to get some rest.

 Other Strategies for Lowering Energy Use:

-• Put in a smart thermostat: Trying a smart thermostat in the summer helps save money on energy costs since it can plan your temperature adjustments according to your lifestyle and personal preferences.
-They can lower the temperature while you are home or sleeping, before allowing it to warm up when no one is around.
-With models like the Lennox iComfort, you are able to adjust settings and schedules through your smartphone, tablet or laptop.
-Planning smart thermostat installation in your Tomball home is an effortless way to set the correct temperature whether you’re at home or across the country.
+- Install a smart thermostat: Switching to a smart thermostat in the summer helps save money on energy costs by automatically adjusting to your lifestyle and idea of what comfortable is.
+A smart thermostat manages the temperature if you are home or sleeping, before allowing it to get warmer when no one is around.
+With models like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Requesting smart thermostat installation in your Tomball home is an effortless way to set the correct temperature no matter where you are.

-• Stay on top of routine AC maintenance: Whether or not you keep up with regular air conditioning maintenance in Tomball can have a serious effect on your total monthly energy use.
-By regularly cleaning the coils, checking for damage and clearing ventilation of dust and debris, you may notice your HVAC system perform better during day-to-day use..
-More efficient operation reduces strain on the unit and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.
+- Keep up with AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Tomball can have a big impact on your monthly energy use.
+With regular cleaning of the coils, checking for damage and clearing air vents of dust and debris, you may notice your HVAC system perform better during day-to-day use..
+Increasing efficiency also limits strain on key parts and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.

-• Clean or replace the air filter on a regular basis: Cleaning or replacing the air filter regularly saves money by improving airflow.
-When filters are old and less effective, air conditioners have to work harder, and the added strain may impact the system’s life span and cause breakdowns.
+- Clean or replace the air filter on a regular basis: Regularly changing the air filters in your HVAC system saves money by helping air flow efficiently through your air conditioner.
+When filters are clogged with dirt and debris, your air conditioner will have to work harder, and the added strain may impact the system’s life span and cause breakdowns.

-• Confirm your attic is sufficiently insulated: Insulation is one of the key components in any energy-efficient home, keeping the hot air outside and the cool air inside during the summer.
-The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should install at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.
+- Check your attic insulation: Insulation is a vital part of maintaining an energy-efficient home, keeping the hot air outside and the cool air inside during the summer.
+The North American Insulation Manufacturers Association (NAIMA) recommends that homes in the southern United States should have at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-• Review your ventilation: Damage to the ventilation is capable of increasing your energy bills much more than 20 percent, plus it can affect equipment such as your water heater, clothes dryer and other appliances throughout your home.
-Finding any leaks fast and sealing them can help with both these issues.
+- Inspect your ductwork: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances to get into the atmosphere of your home.
+Checking your ductwork for leaks and sealing them can address both concerns.

-• Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
+- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
 It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
-Taking the time to seal up any leaks now can help you save a lot in the long run.
+Taking the time to seal up any leaks now can help you save a lot in the long term.